srnag/Mask_and_Age_Classification/README.md

 * Out of sample validation showed that classification errors occur mostly in the old with mask class which usually gets classified as young with a mask.
 We identified two potential solutions to solve the problem:
   * Collecting more data could potentially improve the model's accuracy.
   * Create two classifiers instead of currently using only one.
 The first classifier will classify between with_mask and without_mask, and the second one will classify between old and young.
+* Another improvement to the overall model could be adding granularity to the age classification.
+Instead of binary classification between young and old we propose multiclass classification with the following classes as an example:
+ * 0-10
+ *
+ *

 ## Inspiration